anshul-010/Worldref/README.md

 ## Features
+0. *Login as guest
+    you can log in as a guest without any credential by clicking on "login as guest" button

 1. *Login & Sign Up:*
    user can authenticate themselves

 2. *Single Detail Page*
-   - user can get the details of particular product
+   - user can get the details of a particular product

 5. *Responsiveness:*